 I’ve written about where Killarney’s name comes from, which includes some of the Indigenous history of the area.

-The Mississauga Nation also called the Killarney region home.
+The Mississauga Nation also call the Killarney region home.
 Its lands fall under the Robinson-Huron Treaty.

 Temagami Cluster of Parks

-The Algonquin as well as the Cree called the Temagami area (Robinson-Huron Treaty) home.
+The Algonquin as well as the Cree call the Temagami area (Robinson-Huron Treaty) home.

 Why Should You Care?